arakasi72/rtinst/README.md

 	sudo bash rtinst.sh

+read the rest of the guide for information on additional features and options.

 **IMPORTANT: NOTE THE NEW SSH PORT AND MAKE SURE YOU CAN SSH INTO YOUR SERVER BEFORE CLOSING THE EXISTING SESSION**